 The majority of students receive some form of financial aid.
-Understanding and assessing options can help you select the right choices to suit your family's circumstances.
+Understanding and assessing options can help you make the right choices.

 Types of Student Aid

 Scholarships can be based on academic merit, extracurricular involvement, leadership, talent and/or other factors.
-Scholarship sources can include Baldwin Wallace University as well as companies, organizations, community agencies and school-related groups with which a student or parents have an affiliation.
 Scholarships do not require repayment.

 BW's Financial Aid staff is available to answer questions and help you assess financing options.
 Contact them if your family's household income or status changes.
 This may include work or income-related losses, having an additional family member residing at home and/or having a health issue that severely impacts your finances.

 Don't assume your student will receive the same aid package every year.
-Because you must apply for financial aid every year, a student's aid package does change each year, especially if there have been revisions to your family's income, family size and the number of students you have in college.
-When applying for aid through FAFSA, you will be using a renewal application that has much of the data preprinted from the previous year.
-You can access your renewal application electronically and then use your Personal Identification Number (PIN) from the federal processor to complete the electronic FAFSA application.
-Both a parent and a student need separate federal PINs.
+Because you must apply for financial aid every year, a student's aid package does change each year, especially if there have been changes to your family's income, family size and the number of students in college.
+You can access your renewal application online with the student FSA ID.